hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - partially written records: databases can crash anytime, at the middle of appending a record, bitcod used checksum to detect and ignore these records.
 - concurrency control: appending write operations are strictly sequential, mostly databases use one writer thread, data file segments are append only and otherwise immutable, so multi thread read is possible

+Append only design has some benefits I at the fist glance it looks wasteful:

+- Appending and segment merging are sequential operations these operations are much faster if ve compare ther with random writes.
+Also sequential writes perform better on physical storage devices.
+- Concurrency and crash recovery are simpler with append only and immutable segments.
+- Merging operation prevents fragmented data files over time.